mpingram/Eventwindow/README.md

 # EventWindow: a web app for event management

 This project is abandoned for now.
 Feel free to make use of the UI components!
-(The scheduler in particular, I'm pretty proud of it.)
+(The event-viewer in particular, I'm pretty proud of it.)

 EventWindow is an open-source web app designed to help small and non-profit organizations host events (like meetings, lectures, and classes), by providing a system for scheduling events, assigning and managing resources for those events, and visualizing the needs of upcoming events as they approach in time.